aviadshiber/DataLeakPrevention/README.md

 ### Condition explained
 There should 2 type of conditions
 1. Simple - textual match, as in the example
    SSN has certain validations, the condition should define them and the action should report if they match
 2. Complex (This is optional) - evaluate an expression such as is number max length 10 digits ("len < 11")

 ### Action
-An action should be able to run any given code which is predefined in the rule and return true/false if the rule has a match
+An action should be able to run any given code which is predefined in the rule if the rule has a match  (make a side effect)

 ### Accept as input new rules
 You may read rules from a file in any format that you prefer (e.g.: json, xml ..), please provide 3 examples

 ### Accept data as input
-Accept as input a given block of text which is fetched only in runtime by the program from the internet (as input accept a url)
+Accept as input a given block of text which is fetched only in runtime by the program from the internet
+(as input accept a url)

 ### Report